Find out what’s happening inside your body and discover the best evidence-based ways to improve your health — based on your lifestyle

 Going into this I didn’t know what to expect.

-Thriva has a bunch of different blood test packages – which at first glance might seem quite overwhelming.
+Thriva has a bunch of different home blood test kits to choose from – which at first glance might seem quite overwhelming.

 But they also have a quick 3-minute online quiz, which will ask you a bunch of different questions about yourself and based on your answers will suggest what things you should get tested on.

 You can of course remove certain things from your package if you don’t feel the need to test for it and equally add ones you think should be included.

 This is the route I went down, my package was put together with a focus on long-term health – exactly what I was looking for.